 - Automatically – Upon specific conditions, signal, or scheduling, described in the flowchart; this is the main method.

-- With Workflow rule – Start BPM Process action; It allows to pass a related record as a target for the process.
+- With Workflow rule – Start BPM Process action, it allows to pass a related record as a target for the process.

 The execution of the process is visualized with colors highlighting flow nodes:

-- green – processed
+- green – processed;

-- yellow – pending
+- yellow – pending;

-- violet – in process
+- violet – in process;

-- gray – failed
+- gray – failed.

 Only one process for the same target record and flowchart can be active at the same time.
-That means that if you have multiple start events, once one of them is triggered (the process is started), other start events will be ignored while the process is active.
+It means that if you have multiple start events, once one of them is triggered (the process is started), other start events will be ignored while the process is active.

 A process can be stopped manually by a user who has an 'edit' access to the process.
 You can do it from the dropdown menu next to the Edit button.